-There are different feminine hygiene products available.
+There are different menstrual products available.
 Find the right period solution for you, and take time to practice until you feel comfortable and confident.
 Always wash your hands before and after changing your period product.

 Pads or towels are worn inside your underwear and stick down to hold in place.
 They absorb your menstrual flow as it leaves your body.
 Change your pad every 4-6 hours and dispose of in the rubbish bin.

 Tampons are made from a cotton material and are carefully inserted into your vagina where they absorb your menstrual blood.
 They must be removed and changed every 4-6 hours.
 Dispose of in the rubbish bin.

 Menstrual cups are small cups that are inserted into your vagina, like tampons.
-They collect your flow and can be worn for up to 12 hours.
+They collect your flow and can be worn risk-free for up to 12 hours.
 They are made from a very healthy material and are washable and reusable – so they are good for the environment too!
 Check Get Started With a Menstrual Cup to find out more or order yours here.

-A girls first period is a special event!
-Spend time with your daughter to celebrate the start of a new chapter in her life.
-Sharing knowledge and experience is important to help your daughter feel comfortable and confident about the changes that are happening to her body.
+A first period (also known as menarch) is a special event!
+Spend time with your kid to celebrate the start of a new chapter in their life.
+Sharing knowledge and experience is important to help your them feel comfortable and confident about the changes that are happening to their body.

-Talk from experience, let her know all girls go through it, you did too.
-Show her the hygiene products available and how to use them and let her choose the one she feels most comfortable with.
+Talk from experience, let them know that all menstruating teenagers go through it, and you did too.
+Show her the menstrual health products available, how to use them and let her choose the one she feels most comfortable with.

 If you have just started your period, you may have lots of new questions.
 We have put together some useful pages with the information you need to be confident and comfortable every day of the month.
 Have a look: